Design Tips

 Caveat: this does not mean that you should start with a stupid design.
 Some designs are obviously inefficient and should be discarded immediately.
 Start with a design that is as simple as possible, but no simpler.

-Analysis without paralysis
+Avoid Analysis paralysis

-During analysis and design, consider all the known facts, but do not fret about all unknowns.
-If you are given a concrete and stable specification (e.g., writing a parser for a given language), it would be stupid to start with a design that does not take into account all details of the given specification.
+During analysis and design, consider all the known facts but do not fret about all unknowns.
+If you are given a concrete and stable specification (e.g., writing a parser for a given language) it would be stupid to start with a design that does not take into account all details of the given specification.
 Such short-sighted designs will eventually require change, causing rework that should have been avoided.
-On the other hand, if you are defining a first-of-a-kind exploratory system for an unspecified user base, go for a design with a reasonable degree of flexibility; do not worry about all nitty-gritty things that it might (or might not) have to face later.
+On the other hand, if you are defining a first-of-a-kind exploratory system for an unspecified user base, go for a design with a reasonable degree of flexibility; do not worry about all nitty-gritty details that it might (or might not) have to face later.

 Grading tips